Can homeowners disconnect a defaulter’s heat and electricity? The Supreme Court upheld the procedure

 We will check your articles of association of a condominium or housing cooperative or we will write them for you from scratch.

-In response to this behaviour, the unit owners’ association took a radical step: it disconnected the original owner’s apartment from the heat and hot water supply.
-They then demanded that the new owner not only pay all his obligations, but also repay the previous debt.
+In response to this behaviour, the unit owners’ association took the radical step of disconnecting the heat and hot water supply to the original owner.
+They then demanded that the new owner not only pay all his debts, but also repay the previous debt.
 However, the new owner refused to pay his predecessor’s debts and refused to pay for the utilities himself, arguing that he would start paying when the supply was restored, which, in his opinion, the JVU was not entitled to interrupt.
 However, he did not obtain anything in that way.
 Consequently, he turned to the Czech courts and demanded that the association provide him with hot water and heating for his apartment.
 The District Court in Most, however, rejected his claim, stating that if he paid his debts, there was nothing to prevent him from being connected.
 The court also found that the original owner had proposed a voluntary auction on purpose to avoid paying the debts, but after the auction the apartment remained in the family.
 The court found this practice to be unfair and immoral.
 Therefore, it is also impossible to condemn this practice in general.

 The Regional Court took a similar view, holding that the sale and subsequent purchase of the flat was an abuse of rights.
 Both courts emphasised that the owner of the flat would only need to pay the debts in full and there would be no obstacle to reconnection and the provision of services thereafter.
 Thus, the disconnection was not gratuitous or arbitrary, but was instead a kind of defence against the homeowner’s arbitrary disregard of the law and obligations.